HimbeerserverDE/www.himbeerserver.de/himbeerserver/var/www/md/guide/wifi103.md

 Fortunately aircrack-ng maintains a working version of the driver.
 However it has to be compiled from source.
 Here's how.

+# Kernel Headers
+You may need to install the raspberry pi kernel headers.
+The apt package name is `raspberrypi-kernel-headers`.
+If you're using the 64-bit RPi OS, make sure to install the arm64 version of the package.
+Use `apt list raspberrypi-kernel-headers` to check if you have the correct version installed.

 # Installing
 Run the following shell commands.
 If you aren't using sudo, run commands that require root access in some other way.